gauravkr19/reboot-pod-operator/README.md

 This controller reboots the pod when TTL of the database password, fetched from Hashicorp Vault, expires.

 ## Description
 This project is inspired from Hashicorp Vault Secret Operator(VSO) project.
 VaultDynamicSecret(VDS) a CR from VSO, syncs the database password to k8s Secret and upon password expiry reboots the Pod.
 Pod reboot is implemented by [_rolloutRestartTargets_](https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#rolloutrestarttarget).
-The `rolloutRestartTargets` of VDS is not quaranted to work with open source vault (as confirmed by Hashicorp Support).
+The `rolloutRestartTargets` of VDS is not guaranteed to work with open source vault (as confirmed by Hashicorp Support).
 This project implements `rolloutRestartTargets` via the CR `RebootPod` which fetches TTL from Vault every 24 hours and reboot the pods in listed in the `restartTargets` of the CR.

 # CR
 The RebootPod CR